Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Further aspects of homogeneous turbulence

-The results above reveal that the representation formulas \eqref{eq:u'_integral_representation_hom_1} and \eqref{eq:u'_integral_representation_hom_5} are equivalent in the sense of distributions.
-In what follows, the representation \eqref{eq:u'_integral_representation_hom_5} plays a key role as its specific structure permits the inclusion of spatio-temporal variations of the macroscopic flow quantities.
+The results above reveal that the representation formulas \eqref{eq:u'_integral_representation_hom_1} and \eqref{eq:u'_integral_representation_hom_5} are equivalent in the sense that the distributions of the random fields $\u'$ and $\widetilde{\u}'$ coincide.
+In what follows, the representation \eqref{eq:u'_integral_representation_hom_5} plays a key role as its specific structure permits the inclusion of spatio-temporal variations of the characteristic flow quantities.